-Modified proteins as vaccines against peach allergyJanuary 20th, 2014 in Immunology /
+Modified proteins as vaccines against peach allergyJanuary 20, 2014 in Medicine & Health / Immunology

 A research conducted by the Centre for Plant Biotechnology and Genomics (UPM-INIA) and led by Araceli Díaz Perales has studied the allergy to peach, the most common food allergy, and the Pru p 3 protein.
 As a result of this research work, they have developed three hypoallergenic variants of this protein.
 All can be good candidates for the usage of specific immunotherapy for peach allergy and also can be used as a vaccine.